mothmane/fizz-buzz-kata/README.md

 ##### refractoring 4 :

-Let's make the number of rules not fixed to two but non limited.
+Let's make the number of rules unlimited.

-We can consider our engine as  list of replacement rule that we stream and each time the rule condition apply we replace the input number with the correpondant replacement and then we concat all the returned strings.
+We can consider our engine as list of replacement rules that we stream and each time the rule condition apply we replace the input number with the correspondent replacement and then we concatenate all the returned strings.

 ```java